 PRICE: $8,000 – $12,500 range second hand

 As its main prospect, Moog 16 vocoder comes with 16-voice models where each voice has its own separate three envelopes.
 Along with two filters, a noise generator and a mixer having external audio.

 The vocoder’s users are able to make a waveform that is not traditionally experienced in analogue synthesizers.
 Whereas, each oscillator part also has hard sync, ring modulation, and unique sound.

 As far as onboard effects are concerned, the Moog features two independent effects processors that provide everything from traditional choruses and delays.

 However, the synthesizer has a premium build.
-With a combination of the aluminium enclosure, ash cabinet and cool matte-ish black keys making it an all impressive with outlook.
+A combination of the aluminium enclosure, ash cabinet and cool matte-ish black keys make it an all-impressive outlook.